EFTEC/CacheOne/README.md

 - 2.3.1
     * fix: The catalog is always stored as an array, even if the serializer is json-object
 - 2.3
     * Added method setSerializer() and getSerializer().
-By default CacheOne uses PHP for serialization.
+By default, CacheOne uses PHP for serialization.
     With this feature, it is possible to serialize using json or none
 - 2.2.2 2020-03-13
     * Now the duration of the catalog is always lasting than the duration of the key